Solea™ Operation Manual SOTIRIA Technology · Version 260220

 2. Device Description

 The device includes a magnetic sensor, an acoustic sensor, an Inertial Measurement Unit (IMU) and an environmental sensor (temperature/humidity/pressure), as well as the necessary electronics for edge processing.
 It can be powered by a 7–30 VDC, ≥1 A power supply and communicates via RS-485 using Modbus RTU registers.
-Alternatively, a power and communication device (sold separately) can retrieve data via Wi-Fi, 4G, Ethernet, or USB.
+Alternatively, a power and communication device (sold separately) can be used to retrieve data via Wi-Fi, 4G, Ethernet, or USB.

 2.1 Magnetic Sensor